ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/ncbi_taxa.md

  kingdom information for Eukaryotes (e.g. Fungi, Metazoa, etc) and phylum information for Prokaryotes (Bacteria and Archaea).

-### Superseded NCBI taxonomy
+### Non-canon NCBI taxonomy

  The NCBI taxonomy database is regularly updated (particularly for microbial taxa).
-This means that both taxa names and NCBI IDs can become superseded.
-Generally, the up to date entries can be found based on superseded information, when this is the case a warning will be issued in this format:
+This means that taxa names can become synonymised or superseded.
+Generally, the current canonical name for taxa can be found based on superseded information and this will generate a warning like this:

     ?
-Bacillus foraminis not accepted usage should be Mesobacillus foraminis instead
+Non-canon name Enterococcus coli at rank species: synonym for Escherichia coli

- Then, both the superseded taxa information and the up to date information will be recorded.
+ Then, both the superseded taxa information and the up to date information will be added to the taxon index.
 If you don't want both to be recorded, simply replace the superseded taxa information with the up to date information.

 ### Non-backbone ranks